MiltonGreat/Global-Temperature-Time-Series/README.md

 ### Overview

-This project performs an extensive analysis of global temperature data to identify long-term climate trends and patterns.
-The analysis involves data cleaning, visualization, and transformation, with an emphasis on handling missing values, outliers, and normalization.
-The project highlights key trends in global temperature fluctuations, shedding light on the impact of climate change over time.
+This project performs a comprehensive analysis of global temperature anomalies over time to uncover long-term climate trends and fluctuations.
+The focus is on understanding how global temperatures have changed from 1880 to the present, with an emphasis on identifying major climate events, trends, and anomalies.
+The analysis includes data cleaning, visualization, and transformation techniques, providing insights into the impact of climate change over the years.
+The project considers the effects of extreme events (outliers) on temperature trends and investigates the relationship between key variables like temperature and year.

 ### EDA Questions